 Curated by Tim Samuelson, Chicago’s cultural historian.

-In partnership with the Elmhurst History Museum and their complementary exhibition, Frank Lloyd Wright: Architecture of the Interior which opens October 23rd.
+In partnership with the Elmhurst History Museum and their complementary exhibition, Frank Lloyd Wright: Architecture of the Interior October 23 - December 20.

-Supported by Gigi & James Owens and Francesca DeBiase & Jassem el Mahmoud.
+Sponsored by the Explore Elmhurst Grant Program, with additional support from Gigi & James Owens and Francesca DeBiase & Jassem el Mahmoud.

 FREE self-guided, outdoor walking tour of Elmhurst’s modern architecture.
 Free to members.

 Virtual Exhibition Tour: Wright vs. Mies